fmansimli/validify-js-react/README.md

 const { ok, data, errors } = userSchema.validate(user);

-// validation will be failed (ok -> false),
+// validation will be failed. (ok --> false),
-// because password field is required in the above schema.
+// because "password" field is required in the above schema.

 ```